All Your Bidet FAQs, Answered

 • Leaking: Check for puddles of water around your toilet that could indicate a leaking hose that needs to be tightened or replaced.

 • Electrical malfunction: Check that other electricity-based features on the bidet are functional, such as the heated seat.
-If they don’t work, your bidet may have an electrical problem.
+If they don’t work either, your bidet may have an electrical problem.

-If none of these fix the issue or your bidet has an electrical problem, contact us for more info at (847) 458-2334 or support@biobidet.com.
+If none of these resolve the issue or your bidet has an electrical problem, contact us for more information at (847) 458-2334 or support@biobidet.com.

 What do I do if my bidet nozzle isn’t extending?

-Double-check that everything is plugged in and that you’re not sitting in an odd position on the toilet (causing the sensor not to realize you’re there).
+Double-check that everything is plugged in and that you’re not sitting in an odd position on the toilet (which could cause the sensor not to recognize you).
 Gently clean away any hard water buildup that might interfere with extending or retracting the nozzle.

 What do I do if my bidet is leaking from the nozzle or hose?

-Check all fastening to ensure they’re properly tightened and secure.
-If you notice any damage to the nozzle or hose, you may need to replace it to prevent the leak.
+Check all fastenings to ensure they’re properly tightened and secure.
+If you notice any damage to the nozzle or hose, you may need to replace it to stop the leak.

-How do I change the night light light bulb?
+How do I change the night light’s light bulb?

 The light bulb in our night light should last the life of the bidet, even with constant use, so you shouldn’t need to know how to change the toilet light.
 If the bulb does burn out early, contact customer service for assistance.